1. Introduction

 - Step 2 > Select 'Data Stores' from the top navigation bar.

-Summary Panel shows the total number of Data Stores based on 'Data Store Type Distribution,' 'Data Store Category Distribution' widgets in the donut, and horizontal bar charts.
+The summary Panel shows the total number of Data Stores based on the 'Data Store Type Distribution,' 'Data Store Category Distribution' widgets in the donut, and horizontal bar charts.
 You can hover around these donuts to get the number in each distribution.

 1.2.
 Detail View

-- Step 1 > Click on one of the Data Stores in the list view to show the detailed view of the same.
+- Step 1 > Click on one of the Data Stores in the list view to show the detailed view.

 2.1.
 Create

 The create operation can be performed in the Data Stores list view only.
-After you log in to ZedControl, create a Data Store using the following steps:
+After you log in to ZEDEDA platform, create a Data Store using the following steps:

-- Step 1 > Click on the Add (
+- Step 1 > Click on the Add symbol.

 - Step 2 > Populate the input field values for the 'Identity' section, as instructed in the table.